saguijs/sagui/README.md

 * `spec` for the Jasmine written application specs;
 * `config` for the configuration files (like RequireJS);
 * `vendor` a place to put third-party libraries (that is where the bower packages will be installed).

+As it makes the assumption that you are building a Single Page Application, you will find single `index.html`, `index.scss` and `index.js` files.

 It could therefore be used to create a rich client to be served by a Web Server or even a Cordova/PhoneGap application.